 German cruise shipbuilder MV Werften filed for bankruptcy on Monday, January 10, leaving the fate of the yard and its ~2000 employees uncertain.

-The bankruptcy comes following negotiations between the government of Germany and the shipyard owner (GHK), which did not reach an agreement over financing for the remaining building of the Global Dream ship, being constructed for GHK's subsidiary Dream Cruises.
+The bankruptcy comes following negotiations between the government of Germany and the shipyard owner (GHK), which did not reach an agreement over financing for the remaining building of the Global Dream ship.

 GHK shares were suspended from trading on the HK Stock Exchange last Friday ahead of the announcement on Monday.